Best Snowshoes of 2024/25

 The MSR Lightning Ascent excels in backcountry conditions over the otherwise great MSR Evo Trail (our overall winner; see full review above) because of increased traction and durability.
 The MSR Lightning Ascent is made of aluminum and steel instead of plastic.

 The Lighting Ascent also has a backcountry essential: heel lifts, which MSR calls the “Ergo Televator.”
 This heel lift system makes it more comfortable to snowshoe up steep ascents and in the backcountry.
 In flat conditions, you won’t use the Televators.
-But when climbing, on the Lighting Ascent you can activate the Ergo Televator using your trekking poles, so you don’t have to squat down (check out our Best Trekking Poles guide for recommendations).
+But when climbing, on the Lighting Ascent you can activate the Ergo Televator using your trekking poles, so you don’t have to squat down (check out our Best Trekking Poles guide or Best Ski Poles guides for recommendations).
 Although they're designed as mountaineering snowshoes, the Lightning Ascent is also designed so that you can walk with a more natural stride, so the Lightning Ascent feels more comfortable on longer and more technical hikes.

 Woman in Lightning Ascent snowshoes at Crater Lake